SEPIA-Framework/sepia-stt-server/src/text_to_num/README.rst

 - Parsing of numbers expressed as words in French, English, Spanish, Portuguese and German and convert them to integer values.
 - Detection of ordinal, cardinal and decimal numbers in a stream of French, English, Spanish and Portuguese words and get their decimal digit representations.
 NOTE: Spanish does not support ordinal numbers yet.
-- Detection of ordinal numbers in a German text (BETA)
+- Detection of ordinal, cardinal and decimal numbers in a German text (BETA).
+NOTE: No support for 'relaxed=False' yet (behaves like 'True' by default).

 Compatibility
 -------------